ligurio/awesome-ttygames/README.md

 [![asciicast](https://asciinema.org/a/36415.svg)](https://asciinema.org/a/36415)

-Arkanoid is an arcade game developed by Taito in 1986.
-Written in Bash.
+is a clone of arcade game Arkanoid.

 See also [Wikipedia](https://en.wikipedia.org/wiki/Arkanoid).